Marwenboughanmi/Final-project/README.md

 # Final-project

 ## Overview
 This project aims to classify lung images using Convolutional Neural Networks (CNNs).
 The dataset includes images of various sizes and corresponding labels for different lung conditions such as COVID-19, Viral Pneumonia, and Lung Opacity.

+## Google Drive
+Google Drive has the majority of the data of the project, the link is https://drive.google.com/drive/folders/1ZcW3BefqcWtmretHrRnnih8GQxFUadbP?usp=drive_link

 ## Directory Structure
 The project directory is structured as follows: